Faculty Senate Bylaws, Article III, Section 2, Part J

 The Research Council acts as an advisory body to the Vice Chancellor for Research.
 The Research Council shall promote excellence in research, scholarship, and other creative activity through the study and recommendation of policies.
 The Research Council shall initiate and support efforts to communicate an understanding of and appreciation for research, scholarship, and other creative activity to the campus community and the community at large.

-The Research Council co-administers some programs of the Office of Research and Economic Development, as requested by the Vice Chancellor or the Associate or Assistant Vice Chancellors for Research.
+The Research Council co-administers some programs of the Office of Research and Engagement, as requested by the Vice Chancellor or the Associate or Assistant Vice Chancellors for Research.
 Areas of interest include research incentives and support, intradisciplinary and interdisciplinary research activities, compliance with state, federal and university regulations governing the conduct of research, rights to and commercialization of intellectual property, the broad range of research infrastructure including institutional facilities, computational support, and other research-related resources.

 The Research Council conducts the initial phase of the periodic review of research centers and units supported by and/or reporting to the Office of Research.
 Further, the Research Council shall concern itself with the institutional policy on research grants and funding, with copyright and patent policy, with protection of investigators, with the protection of human subjects of research, with the protection of experimental animals, and with policies affecting compliance of research activities with environmental and occupational health and safety requirements.

 The Research Council shall also encourage publications and the development of specialized research facilities for intercollegiate and/or interdisciplinary uses in accordance with any other policies pertaining to research programs.
 The Research Council shall furthermore encourage media releases of research successes by UT, UTIA, and UTSI researchers.
 When appropriate, the Research Council shall report its actions for approval to the Faculty Senate.
-The Office of Research and Economic Development has agreed to provide a member of the administrative staff to facilitate meeting functions and support the activities of the Research Council.
+The Office of Research and Engagement has agreed to provide a member of the administrative staff to facilitate meeting functions and support the activities of the Research Council.